 The three had just volunteered to work on the Freedom Summer campaign and had just begun to register blacks in Mississippi to vote when they suddenly disappeared.
 They had just finished investigating the bombing of a nearby church when they were taken into custody under false pretenses, and never again seen alive by their fellow volunteers.

-Their disappearance sparked national outrage and the FBI converged on Mississippi to investigate.
+Their disappearance sparked a national outrage and the FBI converged on Mississippi to investigate.
 The investigation unveiled that on June 21, 1964, immediately upon being released from jail, the young men had been brutally beaten and murdered by a lynch mob.

-This brutality along with other unsavory activities perpetrated by the defenders of the status quo was beginning to cause shift in the social conscience of America.
+This brutality along with other unsavory activities perpetrated by the defenders of the status quo was beginning to cause a shift in the social conscience of America.
 Eleven days after the disappearance of the young men, on July 2, 1964, President Lyndon B. Johnson signed into law the Civil Rights Act of 1964.
 The law ended the unequal application of voter registration requirements throughout America and a host of other things.

 Today we honor the sacrifice of Goodman, Chaney and Schwerner by registering to vote and by actually voting and participating in the process.

-Its the only practical means established by our democracy here at home to secure the freedom we all enjoy today and we can accomplish it without the spilling of blood.
+It’s the only practical means established by our democracy here at home to secure the freedom we all enjoy today and we can accomplish it without the spilling of blood.

 No comments: